danboykis/error-helpers/README.md

 When calling a series of functions where the result from the previous function needs to be fed into the next, a regular `let` would work just fine.
 What if some of these functions could fail returning an error?
-Wouldn't it be nice to have a `let` that can call a predicate checking for an error and short-cicruit the computation while returning the first encountered error? `ok-let` does exactly this.
+Wouldn't it be nice to have a `let` that can call a predicate checking for an error and short-cicruit the computation while returning the first encountered error? `err-let` does exactly this.

 # dependency coordinates